Async Batch Processing Workflows

 try:

-logger.info("Processing batch %s for carrier %s", audit_trace_id, carrier_id)
+logger.info("Processing batch %s for carrier %s",

-if document_type == 'PDF':
+if document_type == "PDF":

 from .parsers import route_pdf_batch